 1. Durability

-During my time testing the new Chaco sandals, I found them to be highly durable, thanks to the polyester jacquard webbing upper and rugged rubber outsole material.
+During my time testing the new Chaco sandals, I found them to be incredibly durable.
+The polyester jacquard webbing upper combined with a rugged rubber outsole contributed greatly to their sturdiness.

-Compared to other hiking sandals I’ve tried in the past, these definitely stood out in terms of their ability to withstand harsh conditions and daily wear without showing signs of damage.
+Compared to other hiking sandals I’ve used in the past, these stood out for their ability to withstand harsh conditions and daily wear without showing signs of damage.

 2. Traction